Eve-ning/sv-tool/README.md

 # sv-tool
 SV Tool Development

+Pending Space to be used for development, will probably upload the files once I have functions working.

 Aim:
 The main purpose of the SV tool is to help coordinate and simplify SV Additions It may also help in generation of notes in future builds